Share this guide:

 Consider overdrafts, too, which are also for smaller amounts - typically up to £2,000.
 You can check with your bank if you qualify.
 Whether or not you get a competitive interest rate compared to a loan depends on your bank, but you can pay your overdraft off in one fell swoop should you wish without incurring early exit fees.
 Subject to your circumstances, an overdraft could be the best way to borrow money.

 How to get the best short term loans

-It’s important to be realistic.
-You should only apply for a loan if you’re confident you’ll be accepted.
-If your application is rejected, it’ll have a negative impact on your credit score and show up on any future applications or checks.
-Be sure you have a real dig around in their acceptance criteria so you know what’s expected of you.
-If you’re unsure, err on the side of caution and don’t apply.
+It's important to be realistic.
+You should only apply for a loan if you're confident you'll pass the credit check and be accepted.
+If your loan application is rejected, it'll have a negative impact on your credit score and show up on any future applications or checks.
+Be sure you have a real dig around in their acceptance criteria so you know what's expected of you.
+If you're unsure, err on the side of caution and don't apply.

 If you've got a bad credit rating, we'll admit there could be a few more hoops to jump through.
 It's therefore essential you compare loans

 first to see if you're actually likely to be accepted.